Several nations have embraced the use of medicinal cannabis, including Canada, Australia, Israel, and more than half the states in the US

 There is Potential

-Passing the bill would allow Thailand to take advantage of a rapidly expanding industry, which promises to aid patients suffering from conditions like arthritis, migraines and cancer.
+Passing the bill would allow Thailand to take advantage of a rapidly expanding industry.

 Regional experts agree and see similar potential.